 discuss with the NF resident the importance of choosing an MCO if the individual did not select one during the initial contact, explaining the MCO conducts the assessment and develop the initial individual service plan (ISP) to facilitate an eligibility determination for the STAR+PLUS HCBS program.

-If, during the 14-day follow-up contact, the NF resident states that he or she, his or her authorized representative, or the NF has already submitted a completed Form H1200, PSU staff check the Texas Integrated Eligibility Redesign System (TIERS) to verify Form H1200 has been submitted.
+If, during the 14-day follow-up contact, the NF resident states that he or she, the AR or the NF has already submitted a completed Form H1200, PSU staff check the Texas Integrated Eligibility Redesign System (TIERS) to verify Form H1200 has been submitted.
 If the NF resident communicates Form H1200 has not been submitted, or if TIERS does not have a record Form H1200 has been submitted, PSU staff notify the NF resident to immediately return Form H1200 to PSU staff because the application for the STAR+PLUS HCBS program will be denied for failure to return Form H1200 has been submitted.
 If the NF resident communicates Form H1200 has not been submitted, or if TIERS does not have a record Form H1200 has been submitted, the PSU notifies the NF resident to immediately return Form H1200 to PSU staff because the application for SPW services will be denied for failure to return the Form H1200 within 45 days from the date the PSU sent the form to the NF resident.
 Upon receipt of the completed Form H1200, PSU staff make a referral to the MEPD specialist within two business days by completing Form H1746-A, MEPD Referral Cover Sheet, to include submission of the returned Medicaid application.

 If Form H1200 is not received within 45 days from the date PSU staff sent Form H1200 to the NF resident, PSU staff deny the application for the STAR+PLUS HCBS program by: